 - Minimum level of RGF feeder penetration is not less than 7% of the feeder minimum load.
-Therefore, the minimum output of an RGF when connected to different parts of the network will be as listed in Table 4. - All diesel generators are running at 40% of their installed capacity while the largest generator is on standby.
-Therefore, the total contribution of the diesel generator plant is 340kW. - Maximum hosting capacities for different feeders should not exceed the following values: - Feeders from each of generators G1 and G2 to main switchgear: 1013 Amp. - Feeder from generator G3 to main switchgear: 506.5 Amp. - Feeders from main switchgear to distribution transformers: 332.4 Amp.
+Therefore, the minimum output of an RGF when connected to different parts of the network will be as listed in Table 4.

+- All diesel generators are running at 40% of their installed capacity while the largest generators are on standby.
+Therefore, the total contribution of the diesel generator plant is 542kW.

+- Maximum hosting capacities for different feeders should not exceed the following values:

+- Feeders size 4/0 AWG: 253.2 Amp.

 - 1/0 AWG network lines: 247 Amp.

 - #2 AWG network lines: 185 Amp.

 - 4/0 AWG network lines: 383 Amp.